Skip to content

 Third-Party Notice

-If you maintain covered info on behalf of another entity, you must notify them as soon as practicable following discovery of a breach.
+If you maintain covered info on behalf of another entity, you must notify it as soon as practicable following discovery of a breach.

 Potential Penalties